annebrown/docs-tech/content/4.oses/chromeos/LDE.md

 arm arch: Ctrl-Alt-Shift-Fwd/Ctrl-Alt-Shift-Back

-intel arch: Ctrl-alt-Fwd/Ctrl-Alt-Back [then Ctrl-Alt-Refersh on some devices]
+intel arch: Ctrl-alt-Fwd/Ctrl-Alt-Back [then Ctrl-Alt-Refresh on some devices]

 ## Configure